-Posture Pal helps people improve their neck and shoulder posture by using the motion sensors in Apple's AirPods.
-They can improve their neck, shoulder and back posture without having to purchase a separate tracking device.
-They can just their AirPods!*.
+Posture Pal helps you improve your neck and shoulder posture by using the motion sensors in your headphones.
+Improve your neck, shoulder and back posture without having to purchase a separate tracking device.
+Just use your AirPods*.

-Start a Posture Session and Posture Pal will keep track of your neck tilt and will alert you when a bad posture is detected, even in the background.
+Start a Posture Session and Posture Pal will keep track if your neck tilt and will alert you in the background.

 Origin of the app

 "A few years back I bought a hardware tracker to improve my posture, which required me to stick it to the back of my neck.
 After a few days of feeling like a cyborg I stopped using it.
 When I came across the motion detection API I realized I would be able to create the same posture tracking experience but in a much less obtrusive format.
 A lot of people have their AirPods in their ears the entire day, so they won't have to adjust their lifestyle as much." - Jordi Bruin

 "My little cousins always ask me if I can also make video games as a developer.
 I wanted to make something fun together with them, which is why I came up with the concept for Posture Pal where there are animated characters that inform the user about their posture.
 The first Posture Pal is Rafi the Giraffe! 🦒 Users can interact with Rafi and they will hopefully make the experience a bit more playful for people." - Jordi Bruin